anthonymarinov/custom-GPT/README.md

 # Character-Level Language Model - Shakespeare Text Generator

 This project implements a character-level language model using PyTorch, trained on the complete works of Shakespeare.
-The model uses a transformer-based architecture to learn Shakespeare's writing style and generate similar text.
+The model uses a transformer-based architecture, drawn from GPT-2, to learn Shakespeare's writing style and generate similar text.

 ## Features
 - **Character Encoding and Decoding**: Maps each character in the text to a unique integer.